min2ha/ukwa-site/content/target/81463/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: PRITI PATEL What part of ‘We voted to leave the customs union’ don’t you get, Prime Minister?

 Calls on the Prime Minister to abandon her Chequers proposals and negotiate an advanced free trade deal with the EU.